Brown wood rail: Movement

 The brown wood rail appears to be a year-round resident throughout its range.

 Feeding

 Nothing is known about the brown wood rail's foraging methods or diet.

 Breeding

 The brown wood rail's breeding season in Ecuador spans at least February to April.
 Nests there were bulk open cups made of large dead leaves and bits of vine.
 Their placement varied, being on stumps, on branch or vine tangles, and in understory shrubs between 1.2 and 2.6 m above the ground.
 The clutch size was two to four eggs and the incubation period was at least 19 days.
+In dimensions, the eggs measure about 4–7 cm in length and 3–5 cm in width.

 Vocalization

 One call of the brown wood rail is a repeated "kui-co-mui".

 Status

-The IUCN originally assessed the brown wood rail as Threatened but since 1994 has classed it as Vulnerable.
-It is known from only a small number of locations.
-Its estimated population of 1000 to 2500 mature individuals is believed to be decreasing due to "rapid rates of habitat destruction".
-"There is an urgent need for further investigation of its status and natural history."
+The IUCN originally assessed the brown wood rail as Threatened, and from 1994–2025 considered it to be Vulnerable.
+As of 2025, it has been downlisted to Least Concern due to its very large range.
+While population size is unknown, it is believed to be decreasing due to destruction of its mangrove habitats for agricultural use.